-The most recently approved pension funding schedule was filed by the Secretary of Administration and Finance on January 18, 2011.
+The most recently approved pension funding schedule for payments into the Commonwealth's Pension Liability Fund was filed by the Secretary of Administration and Finance on January 18, 2011.
 The schedule is based on the valuation of assets and liabilities as of January 1, 2010, an annual rate of return on assets of 8.25%, and an increase in the appropriation level of 5% per year in fiscal years 2013 and 2014 and 6% per year during fiscal years 2015 to 2017.
 The fiscal 2012 budget required that the pension funding amounts for fiscal 2012 through fiscal 2017 must be equal to or greater than the amounts for those years specified in the funding schedule filed in January, 2011.
 The next triennial funding schedule is due to be filed by the Secretary of Administration and Finance on January 15, 2014.